Seasonal Foods to Integrate Into Your Healthy Diet This Fall

 To select the best kumquats, choose only firm fruit; test it with a gentle squeeze before purchasing.

-While acorn squash, butternut squash, spaghetti squash, and pumpkins can have an awkward appearance, they cook into a sweet, delicious vegetable.
+While acorn squash, butternut squash, spaghetti squash, and pumpkins can have an awkward appearance, they cook into a sweet, delicious vegetables.
 Most types of squash are harvested in the summer and fall but because they store so well, they are available almost year-round at your local market.

 Most varieties of squash are rich in vitamin C, which is known to boost your immunity and produce essential antibodies to fight off infection.